VinkleLynx/NeoForge-AMD-Patch-for-Voxy/README.md

 Build
 ===
-You have a neoforge voxy copy before build this project, put it in `libs/voxy.jar`
+You need have a neoforge voxy copy before build this project, put it in `libs/voxy.jar`